When online marketing and digital lead generation are responsible for negative consequences and developments - Image: Xpert.Digital

 📉 Loss of quality due to aggressive pricing strategies

-🔄 The challenge of customer loyalty
+🔄 The challenge of customer retention

 🌐 The role of transparency in digital marketing